-This course deals with the prevention, care and first aid practices relating to sports activities and conditioning of athletes.
-Also includes moral and legal responsibilities of athletic trainers.
+This course deals with the prevention, care, and first aid practices relating to sports activities and conditioning of athletes.
+It serves as an introduction to pathology, signs and symptoms recognition, and management procedures common in sports injuries.
+Clinical application of basic injury prevention strategies are emphasized.
 Prerequisites: Minimum grades of C in BIO 233, BKIN 201.